exibios/RepData_PeerAssessment1/PA1_template.md

 ## 4       1       43.1            0                                             32
 ```
 + the mean of week vs weekend shows a visible decrement on weekends
-+ median is a curious value, most of days on average are 0, al least the first half of the **df_filled** dataset
++ median is a curious value, most of days on average are 0, al least the first half of the **df_filled** dataset by each type of weekend factor